This document was generated from the following discussion: Recommended Settings for the Security Audit Log (SM19 / SM20)

 However, you can use the special filter value ‘SAP#*’ instead.

-You can use this special filter value ‘SAP#*’ in transaction SM20 or report RSAU_SELECT_EVENTS as well to show log entries in for user SAP* only.
+You can use this special filter value ‘SAP#*’ in transaction SM20, report RSAU_SELECT_EVENTS respective transaction/report RSAU_READ_LOG as well to show log entries in for user SAP* only.

-If you can defines filters for user groups (see note 2285879) then you can create filters for user groups like SUPER instead.
+If you can defines positive and negative filters for user groups (see note 2285879) then you can create filters for user groups like SUPER instead.
 This has the additional advantage that the built-in user SAPSYS does not produce any logs.

 3+4.
 Filter: Activate everything for other support and emergency users, e.g. ‘SAPSUPPORT*’ (SAP Support users) respective ‘FF*’ (FireFighter) in all clients ‘*’.